The Hardcore Holidayoff

 “I can’t be sure, to be honest.
 Very considerate of you, by the way,” he says with a gentle shake of his arm to free himself.

 “Ah, so you must be in the same boat as me, then.
-I went to sleep as always, and here I am, in this… store room of a place with this insipid little deplorable,” she notes, motioning behind her to Test Minion.
+I went to sleep, and here I am, in this… store room of a place with this insipid little deplorable,” she notes, motioning behind her to Test Minion.
 “And a… who do I have the pleasure of meeting?”

 His brows, slick and lively with a short notch cut out, raise with courteous surprise.